penguinjournals/ansible-101/task5/task5.md

 1. Download locally a copy of the git repo in the required version to get the configuration template file

-2. Clean remotes temporary folder

-3. Download required version to destination servers temporary folder
+2. Download required version to destination servers temporary folder

-4. Rewrite configuration file
+3. Replace configuration file

-5. Deploy remotely the new version of the software

 (*) Taken from ansibles documentation